Sinopsys/Kursach-Documentation/README.md

-# The Client-Server Android Application for Managing the Products' Discounts in Retail Networks
+# The Client-Server Web Application for Managing the Products' Discounts in Retail Networks

 ### Personal documentation.

-#### Student: Kupriyanov Kirill, BSE151.
+#### Student: Surovtsev Maxim, BSE151.